malcolmnewson/Simple-Budget---Seng-350/docs/M4/README.md

 - [As a user I want to access a summary of my expenses in a variety of formats and time frames.](https://github.com/seng350/seng350f19-project-2-1/issues/7)
 - [As a user I want to edit previously logged purchases in order to update them.](https://github.com/seng350/seng350f19-project-2-1/issues/8)

+## CI Pipeline
+The CI tool that we're using is Travis CI.

+## Integration Testing
+ADD DESCRIPTION

 ## Automated Testing of QAS
 ### Usability - [Input validation on purchase amount.](https://github.com/seng350/seng350f19-project-2-1/issues/14)